 The International Family Law Arbitration Scheme created a panel of arbitrators to determine forum disputes.
 Please get in touch with us as to who may be appropriate, from a neutral country unconnected to the parties, and we will make recommendations.
 Alternatively you are welcome to approach family arbitrators or other senior lawyers in neutral countries who would be willing to conduct the arbitration according to these rules.

 For further details, please see the arbitration rules.

 An arbitration may be conducted “on the papers”, which means on the basis of the written materials, or with the benefit of a hearing.

-- The process begins when one of the parties or their lawyer fills in a brief questionnaire online to provide a brief summary of the issues in the case and, if there needs to be a hearing, what length of time will be needed.
+The process begins when one of the parties or their lawyer fills in a brief questionnaire see Get Started above) online then to continue: to provide a brief summary of the issues in the case and, if there needs to be a hearing, what length of time will be needed.
 The party or the lawyer provides details of the other legal representative and indicates whether the parties have already agreed on an arbitrator.

-- An arbitrator is either agreed by the parties or assigned by TAC International.
+An arbitrator is agreed by the parties.
 The arbitrator would be from a country with which neither party asserts they have a close connection.
-TAC International will approach the arbitrator to determine availability.

 Parties need to sign an agreement for that person to arbitrate and pay an initial fee.
 Each party may represent himself or herself but must have independent legal advice before entering into the agreement to arbitrate under the Scheme.
 It is a condition of the Scheme that the parties entering into the agreement agree to be bound by the arbitrator’s decision, and to pay all the costs of the arbitration if they continue to argue a forum dispute in any court contrary to the determination of the arbitrator.